Best Apps for Learning Mandarin Chinese

 A major strength of LingQ is its large library of Chinese written content with audio recorded by real Chinese speakers.
 New lessons are also added by users daily, so the collection is always growing organically.

-You can even import your own content such as blog posts and webpages.
+You can even import your own content to the program, such as blog posts and webpages.

 Apps for Chinese Pronunciation